Runner-up pizzas from Chef of the Year

 He described his pizza style as New York style, noting that he starts the cooking process on a black pizza tray and finishes the pizza on the stone.

-Maurizio Mascioli, Second Place, Open
+Maurizio Mascioli, Third Place, Open

 Maurizio’s Inc., Parry Sound, Ont.